Hebao: Manchu pouch/

 The fadu of the Manchu people originated from a form of bag used by the ancestors of the Manchu who lived a hunting life through dense forested mountains.
-The bag was originally made of out animal hide and was worn at the waist; it was secured on the belt for the usage of carry food.
-Later on, when the ancestors of the Manchu left the mountain regions and began an agricultural life, the hide bag was developed into a small and delicate accessory which would only contain sweetmeat.
-Manchu women would use small pieces of silk and satin to the sew the bag and would decorate it with flower and birds embroidery patterns.
-They also use their pouches to carry perfume and tobacco.
+The bag was originally made of out animal hide and was worn at the waist; it was secured on the belt to carry meals.
+Later on, when the ancestors of the Manchu left the mountain regions and began an agricultural life, the hide bag was developed into a small and delicate accessory which would contain snacks.
+Manchu women would use small pieces of silk and satin to the sew the bag and would decorate it with embroidery patterns of flowers and birds.
+They would also use their pouches to carry perfume and tobacco.